-Ethical manufacturing and fair labour are at the heart of this Californian company.
-They have a strict code of conduct which includes no discrimination, no child labour, and no forced labour.
+Ethical manufacturing and fair labor are at the heart of this Californian company.
+They have a strict code of conduct which includes no discrimination, no child labor, and no forced labor.
 All of the manufacturing partners must have written environmental policies and standards in place.

 Taylor Stitch makes classical, ethical men's clothing that I am definitely going to be getting my husband in.
 Each piece is beautifully made including the sustainable hats for guys.

 The fedora is made from 100% merino wool, which is ethically sourced in the USA, with a salvaged leather hatband.
 Taylor Stitch makes everything from shirts, to jackets, jeans, and more.
 You will find recycled and regenerative fabrics woven throughout their collections, all of which help to reduce water usage, get rid of harmful pesticides that harm workers, and create a closed-loop cradle-to-cradle supply chain.

 They have complete transparency about their factories, which all adhere to the highest sustainability practices.
 From sourcing to sewing, they check all the good boxes.